hyang78227/RP-Conference-Shared/README.md

 4. **Run the Notebooks:** Start with RP_SpecialAdmit_Headcount_combined_call.ipynb and run it.
 This will automatically execute the RP_SpecialAdmit_Headcount_by_HighSchool.ipynb and RPSpecialAdmit_Headcount_combined.ipynb scripts in sequence.
 Afterward, run the CDE_Data_Processing_Script.ipynb to process and reshape the CDE data for visualization.

+## License
+This project is licensed under the MIT License.
+See the  [MIT License](LICENSE)vfor more details.

 ## Requirements
 This project requires the following Python libraries:
 - pandas